-How to Measure a Bike Tire
+How to Measure Bike Tire the Right Way

-If you tend to fall into the category of new bike rider or casual bike rider, you might not realize that the measurement of your bike tire is important.
-You might have a bike and simply figured that the tire that came with the bike was exactly what you need.
 If you have had a tire replaced at a bike shop, then you might have simply decided to follow the advice of the employees without actually understanding anything about the bike tire or why the sizing is important.
 This is certainly understandable for casual riders and those who rely on the advice of others.

 However, if you are looking to expand your knowledge and find the right tires for the job, things can be a bit more complicated.
-You are eventually going to need to learn more about tire sizes and how to measure a bike tire.
+You are eventually going to need to learn more about tire sizes and how to measure bike tires.
 Fortunately, it is not as hard as some people might imagine.

-It is not going to do you much good to learn how to measure a bike tire if you have no idea what the numbers mean, so that seems like a good place to start.
-When it comes to tire measurements, there are two different elements.
-First, there is the tire diameter.
 This is the larger number that you will see when looking at tire sizes.
 The second number, which is smaller, is going to be the tire width.
 Mystery solved.
 Most of the time, you will find that the tires are measured in inches.
 However, they can also be measured in millimeters.
 The International Organization for Standardization, or ISO, developed a measurement system that uses millimeters.
 This is sometimes called the bead seat diameter.

 You should learn how to convert millimeters to inches and vice versa.
 This way you will know what to choose if you are looking for tires and know the inch measurement you need, but the tires you are looking at are all in millimeters, for example.